jgndev/jgndev/README.md

 You can find my personal blog and portfolio at [jgnovak.dev](https://jgnovak.dev)

-Away from keyboard I am a 🐴 horseman 🏇, and amatuer :meat_on_bone: BBQ :fried_shrimp: cook.
+Away from keyboard I am a 🐴 horseman 🏇, and amateur :meat_on_bone: BBQ :fried_shrimp: cook.

 ## :open_book: Resume: